mesopelagique/CopyPasteStyleFormMacro/README.md

 - Apply the style to a list of selected elements (easy, you could PR if you implement i)
 - More style keys
+- Instead of settings null, unset when pasting style if not defined